What is surcharging?

 - State and/or local laws supersede card brand rules.
 Surcharges are only permitted on credit cards where not prohibited by law.
 Merchants are responsible for determining whether their practices comply with state and local law.
-Surcharging is legally prohibited in Connecticut, Maine, Massachusetts, and Oklahoma.
-Merchants located in Colorado may not surcharge more than 2% as per state law.
+For example, surcharging is legally prohibited in some states and some state laws limit the surcharge amount beyond standard card brand limits.
 It is important to be mindful of state laws and seek legal counsel to ensure you are in alignment with your own state requirements.

 - The amount of the surcharge can be no more than the cost of acceptance and no more than 3%, whichever is lower.

 - Merchant must provide 30 days notice to their payment processor before implementing surcharge.

 - You must register with MasterCard prior to surcharging.
 Click here for the online registration form.
 Discover and American Express do not require registration.
 Effective April 15 2023, merchants are no longer required to register with Visa.
 When a surcharge is assessed, and the surcharge amount must be populated in a dedicated data field (labeled Field 28) in authorization and clearing.
 Visa will now consider this to be a notification of surcharge.